 Rich Holowczak is a computer guru who has worked with numerous computer systems leading all the way back to the Apple II and has been teaching computer science for several decades.
 Suffice it to say that this guy knows his stuff.

 His website is home to a number of tutorials, but his biggest hit is his Microsoft Access series.
-It comes in two versions: the original was written for Access 97/2000/2003 while the second version is updated for Access 2007/2010/2013.
+It comes in two versions: the original was written for Microsoft Access 97/2000/2003 while the second version is updated for Microsoft Access 2007/2010/2013.
 We recommend the second one.

 The series starts with basic concepts and interface tips, moves onto manipulation of tables/queries/forms, and ends with a handful of more complicated topics like reports, switchboards, and advanced database design.